 I see that the incoming wave of technology is going to threaten your existence or potentially take away your job.
 AI for instance, will make low value-add and administrative work in your space redundant.
 It may not be that intelligent just yet and is basically limited to how much information human can feed it, but I do not doubt its ability to scale up exponentially over the next few years given how fast technology is advancing.
 Why are you still not adopting a digital mindset and future-proofing yourself?
 How are you embracing this influx of technology to play to your advantage instead of being held hostage by it?
 Is it really as scary as it seems or is the technology there to enable you in what you are doing?

 I know you may be comfortable with your current task of processing payroll, thinking of the conventional recruitment approach and perhaps not wanting to change the usual way of managing performance at work.
 But do you know, once technology gets more mature, you will basically be freed up of your responsibility in the mentioned areas?
-Do you think it’s time to start thinking of what your changing role might look like?
+Do you think it’s time to start thinking like an employer branding agency and what your changing role might look like?
 After all, change is the only constant, isn’t it?
 There is still time to work on it before it becomes too late.

 You keep saying that you want a seat on the table.
 Is being passive and playing a supporting role in your organization going to help make that happen?
 Is anyone going to see your value if you do not voice out your thoughts and take a firm stand to create an active impact?
 Would you be contented to always play second fiddle to other functions like Finance and Marketing while spending time complaining about how you are not valued when you are alone with your friends?
 Is that going to make any real difference?